 As we all know, Earth has a magnetic field around it.
 Similar to a magnet, Earth’s magnetic field too has magnetic poles (see below).

 Now imagine a line drawn from the magnetic north pole to the centre of an airport runway.
-This line will make an opening angle with the runway, considering the runway as a line segment.
+This line will make an opening angle with the runway, considering it as a line segment.
 This angle is known as the magnetic heading of the runway.
 Runway numbers are nothing but magnetic heading divided by 10 and rounded off to the nearest integer.

 In the picture below, the red strip is a runway.
 If we draw a straight line from the magnetic north (the yellow line in this picture), it will make an angle with the runway, ‘Angle x’ in this case.
 Thus, the number you will see on the Runway End A will be x divided by 10 and rounded off to the nearest integer.
 If ‘Angle x’ is 70 degrees, Runway End A would be marked 07.

 What about Runway End B?
-Though it is the other end of the same runway, it is considered a different runway for all purposes.
+Though it is the other end of the same runway, it is considered a different one for all purposes.
 The magnetic heading of this end of the runway will be x + 180 degrees.
-If ‘Angle x’ is 70 degrees, as in our example, Runway End B should be marked 25 (Can you deduce why?).
+If ‘Angle x’ is 70 degrees, as in our example, End B should be marked 25 (Can you deduce why?).

 Taking the example forward, can you use the compass below to find which direction runway 07 will be pointing towards?
 What about runway 25?